 Second, solo travel doesn’t mean you’re looking for romance.
 Ours are not dating vacations, there are other tour operators specializing in that sort of thing!
 But if you are looking to take a solo trip and meet like-minded people, interested in food, wine, art, history, and culture, a cooking vacation is an ideal option.

-Most of our cooking vacations are available for a minimum of 2 people, but that doesn't mean you need to have someone ready to sign up with you.
+Most of our cooking vacations are available for a minimum of 2 people, but that doesn’t mean you need to have someone ready to sign up with you.
 As long as you have a bit of flexibility regarding your dates and destination, we can find a great cooking vacation for you to join.
-So give us a call (312-467-0560) or send us an email (email@example.com) and let's start talking about what options work best for you!
+So contact us and let’s start talking about what options work best for you!